Sandhu-Sahil/Docker-volumes/README.md

 # YAML File
-Just using .yaml file to create full app by using images only, And also using volumes to store data for future references
+Just using .yaml file to create full app by using images only.
+Also using volumes to store data for future references.
+Going for kubernetes next!

 ### run command
 ```